mandober/debrief.cs/cs.glossary.md

 ## Static Single Assignment
 Static Single Assignment (SSA) is a property of an intermediate representation (IR), which requires that each variable is assigned exactly once, and every variable is defined before it is used.
 Existing variables in the original IR are split into versions, new variables typically indicated by the original name with a subscript in textbooks, so that every definition gets its own version.
 In SSA form, use-def chains are explicit and each contains a single element.

+## Strictness Analysis
+Strictness analysis is used to prove whether a function is strict in one or more of its arguments.
+A strict argument is guaranteed to always be evaluated by the function and hence the evaluation can also be done on the caller side instead.
+This can lead to a significant decrease in thunks in the program and therefore improved performance, since unnecessary evaluation of them can be eliminated.

+## Tail-Recursion Elimination
+A function is said to be tail-recursive if the last operation performed in its body is a bare recursive call (without further touching the result of the call).
+Such a recursive function does not need the previous stack frames since it leaves nothing there (don't touch the results of the call part - you may only return it, nothing else).
+This opens up the possibility to optimize away such functions by converting them into a iterative version, e.g. a (bounded) loop computation.

 ## Token
 Tokens are primitive productions in the grammar defined by regular, non-recursive, language.